As the Corniche roads from Nice descend towards Menton, it approaches the Mediterranean resort of Roquebrune-Cap-Martin.

 With its colourful bell tower, the church of Sainte Marguerite is located in the heart of the medieval village of Roquebrune.

-It is a former 13th-century chapel, enlarged in the 15th century and redesigned in the baroque style in the 17th century.
+It is a former 13th-century chapel that was enlarged in the 15th century and redesigned in the baroque style in the 17th century.

 The thousand-year-old olive tree in the village.

-The inhabitants consider it the oldest tree in France and even in Europe.
+The locals consider it the oldest tree in France and even in Europe.

 It would also be much older than the venerable oak of Allouville in Normandy (800-1200 years old).